caitlinds/locus/README.md

 - Clock in and out and view time clock history
 - View a company-wide directory
 - Create, update, and view your goals
+- View your personal profile
-- Access your profile settings
+- Access and update your user settings

 ## Icebox Features
 Future improvements: